FOR STUDENTS

 Social Work Students

-Students will work directly with clients under supervision, learn about other services in BC and how to make meaningful referrals, and work collaboratively with the staff and students providing legal services at Rise.
-Practicum students have daily support from supervisors.
+Students work directly with clients under supervision, learn about other services in BC and how to make meaningful referrals, and work collaboratively with the staff and law students providing legal services at Rise.

-If you are interested in applying, email, Samantha Davis at sdavis@womenslegalcentre.ca
+If you are interested in applying, please email Samantha Davis at sdavis@womenslegalcentre.ca

 Articling Student